 In all new construction, chimneys of naturally aspirated fuel-fired appliances shall remain in the building envelope before exiting through the roof.

-An EnerGuide rating label and report shows the level of energy efficiency in a home.
-Just like consumers look for mileage when purchasing a new vehicle to determine how much fuel their car is expected to use, an EnerGuide rating shows homebuyers how much energy their home is expected to use.
+An EnerGuide rating label and report shows how much energy a home uses on an annual basis and compares it to the average energy use of similarly-sized new homes in Canada.
 It helps homebuyers make informed decisions about energy use when buying a new home.